nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 Hence the `shiki.config.mjs` file, where we define our custom set of supported Languages and we bundle them directly by using [Shiki's Grammar Property](https://github.com/shikijs/shiki/blob/main/docs/languages.md#supporting-your-own-languages-with-shiki) which allows us to embed the languages directly.

-### Tailwind
+### TailwindCSS

-Tailwind is a great CSS Framework.
+\[Tailwind]\[] is a great CSS Framework.
 It allows us to create a Design System that is easy to maintain and extend.
 It also allows us to create a consistent Design Language across the Website.

 For example, it automatically integrates with PostCSS and Next.js, which allows us to use Tailwind's utilities within our Components and Pages.